Back to Website

 Another way to delete a file is to use the Delete action on the toolbar.

-Now, let's learn how you can upload fonts.
+Now, let's learn how you can work with designs.